mwkorver/lambda-gdal_translate/README.md

 This is based on Hector Castro's [lambda-gdalinfo](https://github.com/hectcastro/lambda-gdalinfo).
-If you are new to AWS Lambda a good place to start is [here]( http://docs.aws.amazon.com/lambda/latest/dg/getting-started.html) An overview about running arbitrary exectables is [here](https://aws.amazon.com/blogs/compute/running-executables-in-aws-lambda/).
+If you are new to AWS Lambda a good place to start is [here]( http://docs.aws.amazon.com/lambda/latest/dg/getting-started.html) An overview about running arbitrary executables is [here](https://aws.amazon.com/blogs/compute/running-executables-in-aws-lambda/).

 # lambda-gdal_translate